NLnetLabs/cascade/doc/manual/source/smartcard-hsm.rst

    MicroSD or USB form factors and protect your RSA and ECC keys in hardware.
    They are accessible through a PKCS #11 interface.
 You can use them to experiment with PKCS #11 without having to purchase an expensive HSM.
+   (Hint: do not expect wonders in terms of performance.)

    -- https://www.smartcard-hsm.com